Choosing the best options - knowing the side effects

 Many women begin attending a support group after treatment, to talk with others and manage fears after treatment ends.
 Click below for a list of support groups and resources from our Colorado Ovarian Cancer Resource Guide.

 We also suggest you take advantage of COCA's support programs.
 Order a Comfort Kit to take to chemo with you during ovarian cancer treatments.
-Download or order a print copy of our Colorado Ovarian Cancer Resource Guide to find valuable and relevant resources for the journey.
+Download our Colorado Ovarian Cancer Resource Guide to find valuable and relevant resources for the journey.
 Join us at a Nicki's Circle support group to meet other women, and apply to the COCA.Cares Financial Assistance program if you find yourself in a situation of need.
 We're here to help through all stages of ovarian cancer.

 You're never on this journey alone.
-Contact Susan Hess, COCA Programs Director & Nicki's Circle Facilitator, for more information or before coming to support group for the first time.
-Reach Susan at 720-519-3122, or email@example.com.
+Contact Katlyn Von Muenster, COCA's Clinical Support Programs Manager, for more information or before coming to support group for the first time.
+Reach Katlyn at 720-519-3122, or firstname.lastname@example.org.